I'm a cat lover to the max! I have helped rescue and re-home over 100 cats. My family cats fill my heart with joy every day.

 Intestinal Tapeworms in Cats

-They are called "tapeworm" because the entire worm is long and flat, resembling tape or a ribbon.
+They are called "tapeworms" because the entire worm is long and flat, resembling tape or a ribbon.
 You may see yellow, sesame seed-sized items on the fur near your cat's behind.
 These are dried up tapeworms.
-Or, you may see live tapeworms in the fur near your cat's behind.
-The worms move by shortening the body, then lengthening, going from about 1/8" to 1/2".
+You may actually see live tapeworms in the fur near your cat's behind.
+The worms move by shortening their bodies, then lengthening them, going from about 1/8" to 1/2".

 Tapeworm Segments in Cat Feces